 Here’s why 20% works for me.

-With Little Money Down, We Bought Too Early
+With a Low Down Payment, We Bought Too Early

 AJ bought his first home in 2009 in upstate New York, before we met.
 When we got married in 2011, he was excited to start our life together in a new city.
 This meant selling his home.
 Both of us, in our twenties, thought he had done great buying a house so young.
 Being a homeowner means you’re a responsible adult, right?
 And owning a home is wiser than renting, right?